This is a look at the Call of Duty Logo Design and the History Behind the design

 The franchise does make minor modifications to the logo for each new game they release, most notably changing it to include the title of the new game.
 However, the core design of the logo has remained the same since it was first rolled out in 2003.

-Today, the franchise continues to use the Call of Duty logo as major aspect of their overall marketing strategy, leveraging it to help create a culture around Call of Duty games and separate them from other first-person shooter games that are on the market.
+Today, the franchise continues to use the Call of Duty logo as a significant aspect of their overall marketing strategy, leveraging it to help create a culture around Call of Duty games and separate them from other first-person shooter games that are on the market.

 Design Elements of the Call of Duty Logo